-Standing out from other candidates doesn’t only happen by perfecting your resume and nailing the interview.
+Standing out from other ag job candidates doesn’t only happen by perfecting your resume and nailing the interview.
 If you want to stand out from other candidates during the interviewing process, sending a follow-up email shows how serious you are about the job.
-Sending a follow-up email not only shows how serious you are, but it is also an excellent opportunity to reinforce your strengths, interest, ask questions, and address concerns if any came up during the interview.
+It is also an excellent opportunity to reinforce your strengths, interest, ask questions, and address concerns, if any, that came up during the interview.
 Don’t be someone who overlooks the follow-up email, stand out from other candidates and land your dream job.
 Here are 5 tips and examples on creating a follow-up email.

 Tips for Creating a Follow-Up Email: